 - Aug.
 27, 2018 - DNR Reclamation received regional award

 - Sept.
 5, 2017 - DNR Reclamation project wins regional award

-The Office of Surface Mining, Reclamation and Enforcement administers the Abandoned Mine Land Reclamation Awards to highlight outstanding AML projects on an annual basis.
+The Office of Surface Mining, Reclamation and Enforcement administer the Abandoned Mine Land Reclamation Awards to highlight outstanding AML projects on an annual basis.
 The state of Indiana has won several of these awards in recent years.
 Summaries (PDF) of each project:

 - 2019 Mid-Continent Regional Award: Site 1805, Narrow Lake